 Erika Jung, PhD

 Dr. Erika Jung is a licensed psychologist (PSY30770) who has worked with adolescents and adults in a variety of settings across the continuum of care.
 She utilizes an integrative and client-centered approach, striving to honor the lived experience of each person and to understand the impact of sociocultural narratives of privilege and power.
-With consideration of each individual’s unique identity, culture, and context, she flexibly applies evidence-based techniques including cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), cognitive processing therapy (CPT), exposure and response prevention (ERP), and motivational interviewing.
+With consideration of each individual’s unique identity, culture, and context, she flexibly applies evidence-based techniques including cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), acceptance and commitment therapy (ACT), cognitive processing therapy (CPT), exposure and response prevention (ERP), Family Based Treatment (FBT), and motivational interviewing.
+She is certified in telepsychology by The Trust and National Register of Health Service Psychologists.

 Dr. Jung's therapeutic style is active, collaborative, curious, and compassionate.
 What she finds most meaningful about being a therapist is the trust placed in the therapeutic relationship, and therefore she recognizes the importance of finding a therapist who is the right match.
 She believes therapy is most effective when it creates a safe space for exploration of thoughts, feelings, and behaviors with openness and nonjudgment in order to make changes toward specific therapeutic goals.

 Dr. Jung received her BA from Brown University.
 She earned her PhD in clinical psychology (health psychology focus) from Northwestern University.
 She completed her internship training at Stanford University Counseling and Psychological Services and her postdoctoral residency at Kaiser Permanente Redwood City.
-Prior to co-founding Beyond Measure, she was a staff psychologist at Kaiser Permanente Redwood City, where she provided services in English and Spanish as a Qualified Bilingual Service Provider.
-She volunteers for the San Francisco Bay Area Asylum Mental Health Project conducting pro bono mental health evaluations for people seeking asylum in the US.
+Prior to co-founding Beyond Measure, she was a staff psychologist and Qualified Bilingual Service Provider (Spanish) at Kaiser Permanente Redwood City.
+She volunteers for the Bay Area Asylum Mental Health Project conducting pro bono mental health evaluations for people seeking asylum in the US.